To, The Members,

 VI.
 SHARE CAPITAL

 Your Company has appointed M/s Bigshare Services Private Limited as Registrar and transfer agents.
-All the shares are currently held in de-mat mode by the shareholders.
+All the shares and Warrants are currently held in de-mat mode by the shareholders.

 VII.
 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES: